Cf. the Railway Regulations, Chs. 8 and 9.

 This agreement was revised in 2003 and will expire on 1 January 2030.
-Bane NOR entered into the Norwegian National Rail Administration's obligations pursuant to the agreement on 1 January 2017.
+Bane NOR will take over Jernbaneverket’s obligations pursuant to the agreement 1 January 2017.

 As Etterstad is not a station, but merely a point on a line, the agreement has a corresponding impact on the Oslo S-Etterstad line.